Most DRPMs are missing after a sync

 Ah, very interesting.
 So pulp has been parsing these incorrectly for a very long time.
 I'm surprised it took this long to notice.
 Looking at the the parsing logic, it assumes only one file per "newpackage" entry, and uses whatever the first "delta" match is returned by ElementTree.

 Correcting that could be a pretty big change.
 The filename is part of the unit key, so at least the modeling can probably stay the same.
 But parsing in the importer will have to be improved to iterate over all the delta entries, and then the distributor will need to sort all the units by "newpackage" (which is not in the unit key, but does get saved on the model) so it can publish the deltas together.

-#6 Updated by bmbouter almost 2 years ago
+#6 Updated by bmbouter over 2 years ago

 - Status changed from NEW to CLOSED - WONTFIX